 Late meals are obesity promoting.
 Late meals may result in poor food choices.
 People who consume most of their calories in the evening tend to consume more of them and have a lower quality diet.
 Hunger tends to be strongest late in the day, peaking at about 8:00 p.m., after most people have completed the majority of their daily activities.

 Intermittent fasting, combined with a sensible diet, is a powerful way to reduce weight along with other significant health benefits.
 Gin Stephens intermittent fasting story is here.
+Verified by these two doctors.

 This meta-analysis of randomized controlled trials found that intermittent fasting was more beneficial in reducing body weight, waist circumference, and fat mass without affecting lean mass compared to the non-intervention diet.
 Intermittent fasting also effectively improved insulin resistance and blood lipid conditions compared with non-intervention diets.